BUREAU OF BUSINESS & ECONOMIC RESEARCH

 NEW RELEASE: WV Economic Outlook 2017

-- Mountain State Business Index: West Virginia economy headed toward moderate growth
+- Mountain State Business Index: West Virginia continues on path of economic recovery

 - WVU researchers say construction and extractive industries will pace state economy, northern WV to see larger growth